bahtiyartan/troia/docs/20Variablesscope.rst

 It is not allowed to define variables which have same name with a system variable.
 Most of them starts with SYS prefix, although there are exceptions such as SQL, CONFIRM etc.

-Some Facts About Variable Definitions
+Some Facts About Defining Variables
 ------------------------------------------------------------

 + Defining a variable which has same name with a TROIA command, function or system variable is considered as TROIA coding error.